Your health and wellness partner for extensive care.

 What, Why & How

-Pap Smear is a routine procedure performed by the doctors to treat the cervical cancer which is mostly fond in women above age 21 years.
-A research states that this simple procedure has lowered the mortality rate from cervical cancer by 50 percent within the last 40 years.
+Pap Smear is a routine procedure performed by the doctors to treat cervical cancer which is mostly found in women above age 21 years.
+Research states that this simple procedure has lowered the mortality rate from cervical cancer by 50 percent within the last 40 years.

 After getting the results of the sample, the tests could be negative or positive both.
 The negative report means you are free from any danger for the next 3 years.
 While in case of positive reports, it is not necessary that cancer is present, just abnormal cells.

 Visit Family Urgent for the Pap Smear you are looking for as we give the best women’s health services too.

 Family Urgent Care is one of the fastest-growing providers of urgent medical care as well as allow you to book telehealth appointment.
 We have 3 locations in the heart of Chicago and Schererville.
 No appointments are required, and most clinics are open seven days a week, to treat non-life-threatening illnesses and injuries.
 You can also book an urgent care virtual visit online by booking via our telehealth.